vtsyganenko/hello-world/c/03/readme.md

-Here the example of convertation two bytes to one number
+Here the example of convertation bytes to number (2-bytes and 4-bytes values)